piotrmiskiewicz/kyma-environment-broker/docs/contributor/01-05-local-installation.md

    }'
    ```

-4. To simulate Infrastructure Manager and transition the runtime to the `Ready` state, use the following command:
+4. To simulate Kyma Infrastructure Manager and transition the runtime to the `Ready` state, use the following command:

    ```bash
    make set-runtime-state RUNTIME_ID=<runtime_id> STATE=Ready